Camino de Santiago

 The Camino de Santiago harks back to a different era—a pilgrimage that has captivated the hearts and souls of walkers for a millennium.
 In the past , the Camino started and ended at the doorsteps of pilgrims.
 Today, the most popular route is along the "Camino Francés".

 Still, do not be fooled by the 13 days—you will have a challenge in front of you!
 You'll be hiking 195 miles (312 km) self-guided and need to be both physically and mentally fit.

-You will be welcomed at charming guest houses, four star properties, albergues and, to cap it off, the five star Parador in Santiago de Compostela.
+You will be welcomed at charming guest houses, 4-star properties, albergues and, to cap it off, the 5-star Parador in Santiago de Compostela.
 The parador is a treat that you deserve after completing the tour.
 You'll connect with people from around the world and enjoy the rich culture and food of Northern Spain.